Perspective2077/Javascript-Notes/README.md

 Tell me if u found something confusing plzz tell me because i made this notes that even i can understand

-plz inform any wrong knowledge / grammar if u see one at vdhayal336@gmail.com
+plz inform any wrong knowledge / grammar if u see one at discord

 Note : Plz Try Learning things in github only because i might update notes as per requirement

 Still if u make your mind to download these , so keep eyes on updates and Feel free to delete this README.md file from zip file, if it's irritating u (i deleted it)